Riparian Areas and Wetlands

 Riparian areas in the urbanized sections of Cherry Creek’s mainstem and some of its tributaries have improved over the past several years, the result of collaborative efforts by CCBWQA, CCBWQA's member Entities, Mile High Flood District, and others.

-Stream reclamation projects that re-integrate the stream channel and floodplain assist storm flows to spill out of the channel onto the riparian and floodplain area and increases filtration/infiltration in the overflow banks.
+Stream reclamation projects that re-integrate the stream channel and floodplain assist storm flows to spill out of the channel onto the riparian and floodplain area and increase filtration/infiltration in the overflow banks.
 Revegetation along the corridor with wetland plants, grasses, shrubs, and trees provides an aesthetic buffer and promotes enhanced riparian habitat.
 All of this creates a healthier stream, and reduces nutrients entering Cherry Creek Reservoir.

 Targeted stream reclamation projects also benefit stream sections above the project area.
 CCBWQA Member Entities actively protect and enhance riparian and wetlands through their land use codes.